 Conclusion

-Using a low-fidelity MVP in the discovery phase of online marketplace development can help you validate your problem, market, and solution quickly and cheaply.
-By using different types of low-fidelity MVPs, such as landing pages, explainer videos, mockups, wireframes, or prototypes, you can test your assumptions and hypotheses, get feedback from real customers, and iterate and improve your product.
-This way, you can increase your chances of finding the problem-solution fit, as well as product-market fit, and ultimately build a successful online marketplace.
+A low-fidelity MVP in the discovery phase of online marketplace development can help you validate your problem, market, and solution quickly and cheaply.
+By using different types of low-fidelity MVPs, such as landing pages, explainer videos, mockups, wireframes, or prototypes, you can test your assumptions on real customers.
+Their feedback will allow you to iterate and improve your product until it solves their problems in a satisfactory manner.
+This will set your marketplace idea up for the next phase: How to establish product-market fit for your online marketplace with a high-fidelity MVP